Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs

 The following is a structural theorem for $P_4$-tidy graphs in terms of spider and quasi-spider graphs.
 Spiders and quasi-spiders are co-connected graphs.

-\begin{mytheorem} [\cite{giakoumakis1997}] $G$ is a $P_4$-tidy graph if and only if exactly one of the following statements holds: \begin{enumerate} [topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $G$ is the union or the join of two $P_4$-tidy graphs; \item $G$ is a spider or a quasi-spider graph with partition $(C, X, H)$ such that $H$ induces a $P_4$-tidy graph or is empty; \item $G$ is isomorphic to $C_5$, $P_5$, $\overline{P_5}$, or $K_1$. \end{enumerate} \end{mytheorem}
+\begin{mytheorem} [\cite{giakoumakis1997}] $G$ is a $P_4$-tidy graph iff if exactly one of the following statements holds: \begin{enumerate} [topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $G$ is the union or the join of two $P_4$-tidy graphs; \item $G$ is a spider or a quasi-spider graph with partition $(C, X, H)$ such that either $H$ induces a $P_4$-tidy graph or is empty; \item $G$ is isomorphic to $C_5$, $P_5$, $\overline{P_5}$, or $K_1$. \end{enumerate} \end{mytheorem}